vojtechruz/vojtechruzicka-blog/src/posts/learning-intellij-idea-keyboard-shortcuts/index.md

 ![Key promoter can suggest you to create a shortcut](./suggest-shortcut.png)

 ## Getting the plugin
-To install the plugin go to the  `Settings → Plugins → Markteplace` and search for 'Key Promoter X'.
-'Key Promoter' is an original version of the plugin by [Dmitry Kashin](https://www.linkedin.com/in/kadim), which is no longer under active development.
-'Key Promoter X' is a reworked version of that original plugin started by [Aimo Thiele](https://github.com/athiele) and now developed and maintained by [Patrick Scheibe](https://github.com/halirutan).
+To install the plugin go to the  `Settings → Plugins → Markteplace` and search for *Key Promoter X*. *Key Promoter* is an original version of the plugin by [Dmitry Kashin](https://www.linkedin.com/in/kadim), which is no longer under active development. *Key Promoter X* is a reworked version of that original plugin started by [Aimo Thiele](https://github.com/athiele) and now developed and maintained by [Patrick Scheibe](https://github.com/halirutan).
 The original plugin was last updated in 2012 and does not work well in new versions of IDEA.

 You can check the source code or contribute in [this GitHub repository](https://github.com/halirutan/IntelliJ-Key-Promoter-X) Grab the plugin from the following Git repository.

 ## You can\'t remember them all

 Knowing all the useful shortcuts is no doubt handy and a big time-saver.
 It does, however, take some time to learn them.
 In the meantime, it is useful to remember some shortcuts, which can compensate for your lack of knowledge of others.
-The first one is Find action (Ctrl+Shift+A or ⇧⌘A) dialog, which lets you search for specific actions and commands and quickly execute them.
+The first one is Find action (<kbd>Ctrl</kbd>+<kbd>Shift</kbd>+<kbd>A</kbd> or <kbd>⇧</kbd>+<kbd>⌘</kbd>+<kbd>A</kbd> on Mac) dialog, which lets you search for specific actions and commands and quickly execute them.

 ![Find Action Popup](./find-action-popup.png)

- And of course, if everything else fails, there is always the almighty Search everywhere feature using double Shift, which also lists actions.
+ And of course, if everything else fails, there is always the almighty Search everywhere feature using double <kbd>Shift</kbd>, which also lists actions.

  ![Search Everywhere Popup](./search-everywhere-popup.png)